TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          This sets the encoding of plaintext emails (notification messages).
          The default encoding is "quoted-printable".
-But setting this to eg.
+But setting this to e.g.
          "base64" will encode the content with base64 encoding.

          **Values possible:**